Four Quartets

-The Four Quartets are a set of four poems written by T. S. Eliot that were published over a six-year period.
+The Four Quartets is a set of four poems written by T. S. Eliot that were published over a six-year period.
 The first poem, Burnt Norton, was published with a collection of his early works (1936's Collected Poems 1909–1935).

 After a few years, Eliot composed the other three poems, East Coker, The Dry Salvages and Little Gidding, which were written during World War II and the air-raids on Great Britain.
 They were first published as a series by Faber and Faber in Great Britain between 1940 and 1942 towards the end of Eliot's poetic career (East Coker in September 1940, Burnt Norton in February 1941, The Dry Salvages in September 1941 and Little Gidding in 1942).
 The poems were not collected until Eliot's New York publisher printed them together in 1943.

 Four Quartets are four interlinked meditations with the common theme being man's relationship with time, the universe, and the divine.
 In describing his understanding of the divine within the poems, Eliot blends his Anglo-Catholicism with mystical, philosophical and poetic works from both Eastern and Western religious and cultural traditions, with references to the Bhagavad-Gita and the Pre-Socratics as well as the Christian mystics, John of the Cross and Julian of Norwich.

 Although many critics find the Four Quartets to be Eliot's last great work, some of his contemporary critics were dissatisfied with his overt religiosity.
 George Orwell argued that religion was not a worthy topic for Eliot's poems.
 Later critics have disagreed with Orwell and argued instead that the religious themes made the poem stronger.
 Overall, reviews of the poem in Britain were favourable, while those in the United States were split between those who liked Eliot's later style and others who felt he had abandoned positive aspects of his earlier poetry.